Billing Account

 Best Practices

-For PSTN calls and numbers: check credit balance directly
+For PSTN calls and number purchases: check credit balance directly

 Add a buffer (10-20%) to estimated credit costs for safety